zdravkov/kendo-docs/mobile/listview/how-to/using-jsSignature-in-mobile-listview.md

 description: Using jsSignature in a Kendo UI Mobile ListView
 ---

-The following runnable sample demonstrates how to include singing functionality in a Kendo UI Mobile ListView using jsSignature.
+The following runnable sample demonstrates how to include signing functionality in a Kendo UI Mobile ListView using jsSignature.

 ```html
     <script src="http://willowsystems.github.io/jSignature/js/libs/jSignature.min.js"></script>